armandofox/armandofox.github.io/_pages/students/advising.md

 Thinking of grad school?
 Advice we'll cover includes:

 -   Apply broadly, as grad school admissions are v ery competitive; "hot" fields like machine learning and data science may be harder to get into.
 Don't limit yourself to the "usual subjects" list of top schools: talk to professors and grad students working in your areas of interest to find out which programs are strong in that area---you'll be surprised.
 -   Have you tried research?
 If not, why do you think grad school is the right thing?
 And you can always work for a couple of years and then decide to go back (that's what I did).
 Grad school is an intense 5-year monastic experience that is nothing like undergrad.
 It's more a calling than a thing you do.
 You really want to be sure that this interests you, as opposed to doing it "by default".

+**What do faculty look for when reading PhD admissions letters?**

+The following is only lightly edited from what we discuss in PhD admissions meeting each year:

+"Look for strong PhD potential evidenced by, among other things:
+* glowing letter
+* existing research record relative to opportunities
+* GPA / class ranks / chose tough courses
+* **well articulated research interests**
+* achieving a lot relative to context/opportunity
+* communication skills (essay, interview)
+* will be able to TA
+* contributor to community (lab, dept, broader community)"

 ## 5th year MS